gabeklein/expressive-mvc/README.md

 #### `state.update(key)`

-Fires a synthetic event; it will be sent to all listeners of `name`, be them components or listeners above.
-You may use any `string` or `symbol` as a key.
+Fires a synthetic event; it will be sent to all listeners of `key`, be them components or listeners above.
+You can use any `string` or `symbol` as a key.
 Naturally, any key also defined on state will count as an update.

 Events make it easier to design around closures and callbacks, keeping as few things on your model as possible.
 Event methods may also be used externally, for other code to interact with as well.
 <br /><br />

 <h3 id="concept-builtin-event">Listening for built-in events</h3>

-Controllers will repeat lifecycle events for bound components (depending on the hook).
+Controllers will emit lifecycle events for a bound component (depending on the hook).

-> Often a Model's behavior is be bound to the lifecycle of a component it's used by.
+> Often lifecycle is critical to a model's correct behavior.
 While we do have lifecycle-methods, it is recommended to use events where able.
-This way, if your class is extended and redefines a handler, yours will still run without `super.componentDidMount()`.
+This way, if your class is extended and redefines a handler, yours will still run without a need for  `super.componentDidSomething()`.

-All events share names with their respective method-handlers, [listed here](#lifecycle-api).
+Lifecycle events share names with respective methods, [listed here](#lifecycle-api).
 <br /><br />

 ### Event handling in-practice: